facebookarchive/AsyncDisplayKit/_docs/layout-options.md

 permalink: /docs/layout-options.html
 ---

 When using ASDK, you have three options for layout.
-Note that Autolayout is **not** supported by ASDK.
+Note that UIKit Autolayout is **not** supported by ASDK.
 #Manual Sizing & Layout

 This original layout method shipped with ASDK 1.0 and is analogous to UIKit's layout methods.
 Use this method for for ASViewControllers (unless you subclass the node).

-`[ASDisplayNode calculateSizeThatFits:]` **vs.** `[UIView sizeThatFits:]` `[ASDisplayNode layout]` **vs.** `[UIView layoutSubviews]`
+`[ASDisplayNode calculateSizeThatFits:]` **vs.** `[UIView sizeThatFits:]`

+`[ASDisplayNode layout]` **vs.** `[UIView layoutSubviews]`

 ###Advantages (over UIKit)